patrick-replogle/patrick-replogle/README.md

 ### Hi there 👋

-My name is Patrick and I'm a full stack web developer and recent Lambda School alumni.
+My name is Patrick and I'm a full stack web developer and recent Lambda School alumni from Portland, OR.
+I'm always interested in learning something new, or contributing to a fun project.

-Some technologies I like to use are listed below, however I'm always interested in learning something new.
+Some technologies I like to use include:

   - React
   - Node